Toronto Land Transfer Tax Calculator — Provincial + Municipal (MLTT)

 What Is Toronto's Combined Land Transfer Tax?

 When you purchase a property within the City of Toronto boundaries, you owe two separate land transfer taxes: Ontario's provincial LTT and Toronto's Municipal Land Transfer Tax (MLTT).
-Both are calculated on the full purchase price using the same five-bracket formula.
-The combined effect is that Toronto buyers pay double the provincial rate.
+Both are calculated on the full purchase price using the same bracket formula through $3,000,000, with higher Toronto MLTT tiers above that amount for high-value residential properties.
 This combined LTT is also referred to as Toronto's real estate tax, property transfer tax, or Toronto's closing tax — all refer to the same two-tax structure.

 Two Taxes, One Closing — How Toronto LTT Works.
 Both the Ontario LTT and the Toronto MLTT are due on the same closing day.
 Your real estate lawyer remits both taxes simultaneously — to the Ontario Ministry of Finance (provincial LTT) and to the City of Toronto (MLTT).
 There is no option to defer or split the payments.
 The calculator above shows the combined total owing at any purchase price.